kevinKGE/TheGameOfLife/README.md

 # The Game Of Life

-This is a personal project that I did in my spare time.
+This is a personal project I did in my spare time.
-The Game of Life, also known simply as Life, is a cellular automaton.
+The Game of Life, also known as "Life", is a cellular automaton.

 I invite you to:
 - Run TheGameOfLife/cmake-build-debug/TheGameOfLife.exe